Car Buying Articles

 Coverage varies greatly from one automaker to the other and can range from a free tire rotation to full maintenance coverage for up to five years.
 To help you sort through the options, the Edmunds data team has compiled a detailed chart of all the automakers that offer free maintenance.
 It lists the services covered and includes the time or mileage limitations.
 We also have calculated the estimated average savings to be had from the free vehicle maintenance plans.
 A word of advice: Don't get too hung up on the savings figures.
 It's more important to look at the actual services that are covered by the free maintenance program.

 Click on the link below to see a comprehensive listing of free car maintenance programs.

-Instead of free maintenance, Audi and Mercedes offer prepaid car maintenance plans that bundle a number of services and are sold at a discounted rate.
+Instead of free vehicle maintenance, Audi and Mercedes offer prepaid car maintenance plans that bundle a number of services and are sold at a discounted rate.
 Keep in mind that, like the car itself, the prices on the maintenance plans are negotiable.

-Toyota and Scion's coverage is significantly shorter — two years or 25,000 miles — but is notable because it includes roadside assistance.
-That's something Toyota had not previously offered, even though it typically comes standard with many automakers' new-car warranty.
+Toyota and Scion's coverage is shorter (two years or 25,000 miles) but is notable because it includes roadside assistance.
+That's something Toyota had not previously offered, even though it typically comes standard with many automakers' new-car warranties.